Find thousands of Foreign Language flash cards to study online or in the world's best flashcard app. Learn faster with spaced repetition

-We all wish we could just push "the easy button" and pour foreign language concepts directly into our brain.
+We all wish we could just push "the easy button" and pour foreign language concepts directly into our brains.
 But the fact is, if you want to learn a language faster than just the natural way someone might "pick it up", then it is going to take some hard work.

 We've put together a list of 5 key requirements for learning a foreign language:

 - Motivation.
-If you don't have a solid goal, there's no way you will end up sticking with your learning plan.
+If you don't have a solid goal, there's no way you will end up sticking to your learning plan.
 Whether your objective is family, travel, work, or school, you have to really want it.

 - A Good Instructional Book(s).
-While learning a language "on the street" has some cool appeal to it, a true autodidactic learner will seek out the best written resources depending on their existing speaking level and their preferred dialect to learn.
+While learning a language "on the street" has some cool appeal to it, a true autodidactic learner will seek out the best-written resources depending on their existing speaking level and their preferred dialect to learn.

 - A Digital Study Tool.
 Finally, to complement your readings and real-world activities, you need a great adaptive learning activity that solidifies all the foreign language vocabulary, verb conjugations, and grammatical formations that you are encountering.
 There are many great apps out there, but one of them is clearly the best . . .